GDQuest/gdscript-docs-maker/README.md

 Options:

--h             -- Display this help message.
+-h/--help             -- Display this help message.
--o             -- directory path to output the documentation into.
+-o/--output-directory -- directory path to output the documentation into.
--d             -- Name of a directory to find files and generate the code reference in the Godot project.
+-d/--directory        -- Name of a directory to find files and generate the code reference in the Godot project.
                          You can use the option multiple times to generate a reference for multiple directories.
--f             -- Either `markdown` or `hugo`.
+-f/--format           -- Either `markdown` or `hugo`.
 If `hugo`, the output document includes a TOML front-matter
                          at the top.
 Default: `markdown`.
--a             -- If -f is `hugo`, controls the author property in the TOML front-matter.
+-a/--author           -- If --format is `hugo`, controls the author property in the TOML front-matter.

 Usage example: